groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/reply-management/java-annotator-groupdocs-pdf-annotations-replies/_index.md

 }
 ```

+If this compiles and runs without errors, congratulations!
+You're ready to start building annotation features.

-## Implementation Guide
+## Complete Implementation Guide

-Let's break down the implementation process into distinct features.
+Now for the fun part – building a real annotation system.
+I'll break this down into logical features that you can implement step by step or pick and choose based on your needs.

-### Feature 1: Initialize Annotator
+### Feature 1: Initialize Your Annotation System

-**Overview:** This feature sets up your Java application to work with GroupDocs.Annotation by initializing an `Annotator` object.
+**What this does**: Sets up your Java application to work with PDF documents, loading them into memory for annotation processing.

+**When you'd use this**: This is your starting point for any annotation workflow.
+Every annotation system begins here.

 #### Step-by-Step Implementation